Cruising The Kimberley - FAQ

 One of the last unspoilt regions in the word, The Kimberley awaits your discovery!
 Here, sunburnt crags plunge into abrupt ravines and rivers snake through the scorched land to tumble over cliffs in dramatic waterfalls.
 Saltwater crocodiles, endemic birdlife and native flora and fauna are prolific and with the naturally stunning landscape for a backdrop, you won't be able to help reaching for your camera!

-If you’re contemplating cruising a little closer to home this year (or next!) and The Kimberley has been on your mind, we’ve got some Frequently Asked Questions that may assist in your planning.
+If you’re contemplating cruising a little closer to home next year and The Kimberley has been on your mind, we’ve got some Frequently Asked Questions that may assist in your planning.

 When is the best time to travel to The Kimberley?